jlowe-git/Harris_Lab_R_Resources/R_Training_Module_Harris_Lab.md

 ## Logistic Regression

 Not all outcomes of interest will be continuous variables like lung capacity.
 Often, we will be working with binary outcomes like child mortality or diarrheal prevalence.
 Logistic regression models are useful in scenarios where an outcome is binary.
 However, unlike linear regression models, the coefficients of the model are actually log-transformed odds ratios.
 More information on odds ratios can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2938757/).
+We will have the added step of converting them from being log-transformed this time.

 In this example, let's explore some of the determinants of smoking.
 It is important to note that our example dataset is lacking several other important determinants of smoking like wealth and education, so this example (and every other for that matter) should only be used for educational purposes.